abdessamad-commits/Projet_mlflow/README.md

 this is a project on a deployement of a machine learning model using flask and tracking the performance of the model using mlflow

 ### Prerequisites
 You must have an:
 IDE(best to use pycharm).
 Scikit Learn.
-Pandas
+Pandas.
 mlflow.
 Flask.
 You can use the graphic interface to download the libraries or pip install